Hashimoto’s Can Impact Your Heart Health?

 Let’s explore how this autoimmune condition can impact your heart and what you can do about it.

-In the book From Pain to Wellness, Overcoming Autoimmune Diseases, it’s emphasized that managing thyroid hormone levels is essential for maintaining healthy cholesterol levels and protecting heart health.
+In From Pain to Wellness, Overcoming Autoimmune Diseases, it’s emphasized that managing thyroid hormone levels is essential for maintaining healthy cholesterol levels and protecting heart health.

 Hashimoto’s can affect how blood flows through your body.
 Thyroid hormones help control the stiffness and tone of your blood vessels.
 When those hormones are low, blood vessels may not relax as they should.